brightsg/Dubrovnik/Readme.md

 1. Explicit interface property and method invocation.
 1. Support for SGEN and moveable memory.
 1. Automatic support for indexers.
-1. BInding support for all types in mscorlib.dll.
+1. Binding support for all types in mscorlib.dll (though see type skipping).
+1. Automatic generation of managed event support code.

 **Outstanding Project Goals**

 The following project goals are outstanding:

 1. Automatic generic method support in generated code.
 This is largely complete but a few issues remain.
-2. Automatic generation of managed event support code.

 Project Map